cs1302uga/cs1302-tutorials/web/http.rst

 .. _JSON: https://en.wikipedia.org/wiki/JSON

-**NOTE:** |ex2|_ demonstrates how to build a request for license data and use the Google |GSON|_ library to parse the JSON string included in the body of the associated response.
+**NOTE:** |ex2|_ demonstrates how to build a request for license data and use the Google |GSON|_ library to parse the JSON-formatted string included in the body of the associated response.

 .. |query_string| replace:: query string
 .. _query_string: https://en.wikipedia.org/wiki/Query_string